OPS-E2E-PPE/VBA-Docs/api/Visio.Shape.GetCustomPropertyLinkedColumn.md

 ## Remarks

 If the method fails, call the **[Shape.IsCustomPropertyLinked](Visio.Shape.IsCustomPropertyLinked.md)** method to make sure that the shape data item (custom property row) was actually linked to the data column.

+> [!NOTE]
- **Note**  In some previous versions of Visio, shape data were called custom properties.
+> In some previous versions of Visio, shape data were called custom properties.

 ## Example

  The following Microsoft Visual Basic for Applications (VBA) macro shows how to use the **GetCustomPropertyLinkedColumn** method to get the name of the data recordset column linked to a particular shape data item.

 Before running this macro, add at least one data recordset to the **[DataRecordsets](Visio.DataRecordsets.md)** collection of the document.
 The macro drops a shape onto the page, links the shape to data in the data recordset most recently added to the collection, and then tests to make sure the linking is successful.
-If it is, it prints the name of the data recordset column linked to the specified shape data item (custom property) in the **Immediate** window.
+If it is, it prints the name of the data recordset column linked to the specified shape data item (custom property) in the Immediate window.